– 10 min read –

 Datasets

 Object detection aims to find objects of certain target classes with precise localization in a given image and assign each instance a corresponding class label.
 The training process of such algorithms requires object annotations for each image of a dataset.
-Basically, annotations for a given object consist in a bounding box (or polygon) associated with a class label.
-This tedious operation is handled by human or other deep learning algorithms.

 Example of dataset annotations

 Unfortunately, there is no standard format to represent such data.
 Even if some reference datasets like COCO or PascalVOC has defined some popular formats, you may have to deal with many others.
 That’s why Ikomia has defined its own annotation format (inspired by popular frameworks like TensorFlow and PyTorch).
-Then we (and the community) provide specific plugins in the HUB to load dataset from a third-party format to Ikomia one.
-This system ensures that all training algorithms can be connected behind any valid dataset reader.

 At the time of writing, Ikomia HUB offers the following dataset readers: